 6. Chipotle is the Best Place to Fulfill Your Burrito Cravings

 Several Mexican restaurants serve delicious burritos, but what makes Chipotle the best of all is its incredible burrito deals.
-For example, on Halloween, you can get a discount offer on a burrito if you visit the eatery all dressed up.
+For example, you can get a discount on a burrito on Halloween if you visit the eatery all dressed up.

 According to Business Insiders, a burrito bowl with a tortilla on the side serves you a massive amount of food, smashing your hunger pangs straight away.